h01ger/piuparts/README.txt

 used to run piuparts.debian.org.
 They are all optional, default values are set in the scripts.

-* "PYTHONPATH" (global) sets the search path to the piupartslib python modules if they are not installed in their default location in /usr.

 * "urlbase" (global) is the base url of the webserver serving this piuparts instance.
 Used to provide links to logfiles in email reports.

-* "reschedule-untestable-days" (global) sets the rescheduling delay for untestable packages (e.g. due to unsatisfied dependencies).

-* "reschedule-old-days" (global, section) and the following five settings define the rescheduling scheme for passed and failed packages.
-Logs that are marked for recycling but are older than expire-(old|fail)-days will be deleted, moving the package to dependency-failed-testing state. expire-(old|fail)-days needs to be greater than reschedule-(old|fail)-days to enable expiration.

-* "reschedule-old-count" (global, section)

-* "reschedule-fail-days" (global, section)

-* "reschedule-fail-count" (global, section)

-* "expire-old-days" (global, section)

-* "expire-fail-days" (global, section)

-* "auto-reschedule" (section) can be set to "no" to disable rescheduling of passed and failed packages.

 === Running piuparts in master-slave mode, piuparts-report and the setup on piuparts.debian.org